 The duties of a senior research analyst depend on one's line of work or industry of employment.
 Typically, their responsibilities revolve around coordinating with different departments to gather necessary data, performing research and analysis to identify consumer and market needs, finding new business opportunities, and devising strategies to optimize workflow and workforce processes.
 Furthermore, as a senior research analyst, it is essential to lead and encourage the team members and serve as a mentor to junior analysts, all while implementing the company's policies and regulations.

-But both careers also use different skills, according to real pricing analyst resumes.
-While pricing analyst responsibilities can utilize skills like "pricing strategy," "customer service," "power bi," and "pivot tables," some senior research analysts use skills like "analytics," "data collection," "powerpoint," and "research projects."
+Each career also uses different skills, according to real pricing analyst resumes.
+While pricing analyst responsibilities can utilize skills like "pricing strategy," "customer service," "power bi," and "pivot tables," senior research analysts use skills like "analytics," "data collection," "powerpoint," and "research projects."

 The job of a data research analyst focuses on the interpretation of research results.
 The results data research analysts gather is turned into information offering ways for business improvement.
 They collect data information from different sources then interpret their patterns and trends.
 These professionals prepare investigative reports on assets and securities for a client or in-house use.
 They need to develop skills in a good organization, excellent communication, attention to detail, and accuracy.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from pricing analysts resumes, they are more likely to have skills like "pricing strategy," "strong analytical," "customer service," and "sql."
-But a data research analyst might have skills like "data collection," "patients," "python," and "research projects."
+The required skills of the two careers differ considerably.
+For example, pricing analysts are more likely to have skills like "pricing strategy," "strong analytical," "customer service," and "sql."
+But a data research analyst is more likely to have skills like "data collection," "patients," "python," and "research projects."

-Data research analysts are known to earn similar educational levels when compared to pricing analysts.
-Additionally, they're 4.1% more likely to graduate with a Master's Degree, and 2.0% more likely to earn a Doctoral Degree.
+Data research analysts earn the best pay in the finance industry, where they command an average salary of $66,000.
+Pricing analysts earn the highest pay from the finance industry, with an average salary of $69,095.data research analysts typically earn similar educational levels compared to pricing analysts.
+Specifically, they're 4.1% more likely to graduate with a Master's Degree, and 2.0% more likely to earn a Doctoral Degree.

 The job of a senior management analyst is to review assigned business processes and identify and resolve any financial, technological, and operational risks.
 They perform varied duties and responsibilities that include identifying opportunities to enhance efficiency, supporting and aligning efforts to meet business and customer needs, and overseeing customer relations and expectations.
 Other duties include leading or participating in other projects, providing leadership to peers and team members, and supporting the implementation of business solutions through partnerships and relationship building with stakeholders.